 As you guys have probably guessed, here in the Middle East we don’t mess around when it comes to fragrance.
 And of course, we couldn’t talk about Middle Eastern fragrances without mentioning the region’s signature scent – oud, which is possibly one of the most intense, luxurious aromas ever.

 The potent smell comes from agarwood trees that are infected with a particular type of mold– again, EW!
 Men typically wear the fragrance independently and women will mix it with scents like rose and jasmine to add a feminine, and seductive flare.
 Although, a lot of oud fragrances are actually considered unisex.
-Culturally, the wood is burned as incense as a sign of respect and hospitality when guests enter the house, and powerful Sultans would use it to scent their homes as it has aphrodisiac properties and is said to be one of the most potent essential oils.
+Culturally, the wood is burned like incense as a sign of respect and hospitality when guests enter the house, and powerful Sultans would use it to scent their homes as it has aphrodisiac properties and is said to be one of the most potent essential oils.
 After dinner, the host family will present a tray of perfumes as the coffee is served, which guests can mix to create a unique scent to bookmark the memory of their visit.

 How To Wear Your Perfume The Middle Eastern Way